 - Obtain the address proof and identity proof of all the office-bearers of the RWA.

-- Submit the application for registration to the Registrar of Societies in the respective state.
+- Apply for registration to the Registrar of Societies in the respective state.

 - Pay the prescribed fee for registration.

-- Once you have obtained the registration for your Resident Welfare Association (RWA) under the Societies Registration Act, of 1860, there are certain compliance requirements that you need to fulfill to maintain the legal status of your RWA.
+Once you have obtained the registration for your Resident Welfare Association (RWA) under the Societies Registratof ion Act, 1860, there are certain compliance requirements that you need to fulfill to maintain the legal status of your RWA.
 Here are the compliance requirements that you need to follow:

 - Maintenance of Accounts: You need to maintain proper accounts of the RWA’s income and expenditure, along with supporting documents such as receipts and vouchers.
 The accounts should be audited by a chartered accountant every year, and the audited financial statements should be presented to the members in the annual general meeting.